Hewlbern/DataExploration/README.md

 #### 1. Is there a World recognized body, who can authoritatively assert failure rates for loop detectors?
     - Yes.
 Federal Transportation Administrative, and more, 25 years ago wanted to improve loop detectors with 7 different "state of the art" technologies that were vastly superior.
 25% at any one time in America were broken.
 #### 2. What are other authorities failure rates and how does it compare to the USA at a estimate 25%?
-    - Developed and uses a excel tool to identify maintenance issues which are impacting on the operation of the traffic signal network.
+    - Yes it does compare.
+The best authorities are only able to isolate extremely obvious faults (one type).
-    - The failure rate for loop detectors, if we isolated only 1 ‘data’ created as a result of loop detector failure (there are more than 1 type of failure to identify).
+    - The failure rate for loop detectors, if we isolated only 1 ‘data’ created as a result of loop detector failure (there are more than 1 type of failure to identify), is still ridiculously high.
 This is only for very obvious failures.
-    - Loop detector failure, measured by DS (degree of saturation) is not the only data issue created by reliance on loop detectors.
+    - Loop detector failure, measured by DS (degree of saturation) is only one fault type.
-        - Chatter (excessive counting caused by e.g. bus or truck braking), Lane Discipline (car triggering 2 lane detectors) and other contributory variables combine to make reliance upon a broken system of loop detectors, unfeasible as the source of ground truth – as each of these emanate faulty data from failing loop detectors.
+        - Chatter (excessive counting caused by e.g. bus or truck braking), Lane Discipline (car triggering 2 lane detectors) and more fault types combine to make reliance upon loop detectors, a bad idea in the 21st century (and really since the 1980's onwards).

 ## SCATS Traffic Measurements and Calculations
 #### SCATS “volume calculations” are $VO, VK, DS.$